PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     > The preferred default route (priority `0`) for `us-west1` uses the `us-west1-vmseries` as the next hop.
     <br>

-## Simulate Cross-Region Failover
-Access the workload VMs in each region and initiate outbound traffic.
-Then, simulate a regional failure event by terminating the BGP connectivity on one of the firewalls.

-### Generate Outbound Traffic
+## Generate Outbound Traffic
-Verify traffic originating from `us-east1` travereses the `us-east1-vmseries` and traffic originating from `us-west1` traverses the `us-west1-vmseries`.
+Access the workload VMs in each region and initiate outbound traffic and verify traffic originating from `us-east1` travereses the `us-east1-vmseries` and traffic originating from `us-west1` traverses the `us-west1-vmseries`.

 <img src="images/diagram_egress.png">

 > [!NOTE]
 > You can redisplay the Terraform output values at anytime by running `terraform output` from the `google-cloud-vmseries-ncc-tutorial` directory.

-1. Open two new Cloud Shell tabs :heavy_plus_sign:.
+1. In Cloud Shell, open two additional tabs: :heavy_plus_sign:.

 2. In the 1st tab, paste the `SSH_VM_REGION1` output to SSH to `us-east1-vm` (`10.1.0.5`).